zhiqwang/yolort/deployment/onnxruntime/README.md

 ## Features

-The default `ONNX` model exported with `yolort` differs from the official one in following three main ways.
+The `ONNX` model exported with `yolort` differs from the official one in the following three ways.

-- The exported `ONNX` graph now supports dynamic shapes, and we use `(3, H, W)` (for example `(3, 640, 640)`) as the input shape.
+- The exported `ONNX` graph now supports dynamic shapes, and we use `(3, H, W)` as the input shape (for example `(3, 640, 640)`).
 - We embed the pre-processing ([`letterbox`](https://github.com/ultralytics/yolov5/blob/9ef94940aa5e9618e7e804f0758f9a6cebfc63a9/utils/augmentations.py#L88-L118)) into the graph as well.
 We only require the input image to be in the `RGB` channel, and to be rescaled to `float32 [0-1]` from general `uint [0-255]`.
 The main logic we use to implement this mechanism is below.
-(And [this](https://github.com/zhiqwang/yolov5-rt-stack/blob/b9c67205a61fa0e9d7e6696372c133ea0d36d9db/yolort/models/transform.py#L210-L234) plays the same role of the official letterbox, but there will be a little difference in accuracy now.)
+(And [this](https://github.com/zhiqwang/yolov5-rt-stack/blob/b9c67205a61fa0e9d7e6696372c133ea0d36d9db/yolort/models/transform.py#L210-L234) plays the same role of the official `letterbox`, but there will be a little difference in accuracy now.)
 - We embed the post-processing (`nms`) into the model graph, which performs the same task as [`non_max_suppression`](https://github.com/ultralytics/yolov5/blob/fad57c29cd27c0fcbc0038b7b7312b9b6ef922a8/utils/general.py#L532-L623) except for the format of the inputs.
 (And here the `ONNX` graph is required to be dynamic.)

 ## Usage